-We can report that winning exceptions typically account to only few of the overall successful grants.
+We can report that winning exceptions typically account for only a few of the overall successful grants.
 From far away, all we see is winning grants projects and then all the rest becomes less relevant.
-But, a closer look will surely uncover contextual evidence rather than structure that is deeply rooted in the success of the specific project.
+But, a closer look will surely uncover contextual evidence rather than a structure that is deeply rooted in the success of the specific project.
 For this reason, it cannot be assumed that the same will be repeated for another proposal, and it is quite dangerous choosing to emulate such specific ‘wins’.

 This is the exact issue with the distorting effect of exceptions.
 It can time and again lead other applicants to follow these unconventional awarded projects, while implementing a wrong, untypical and unrecommended structure.
 Unsurprisingly this has proven to be an unsuccessful approach.